GwizBilly/gfx/README.md

 # gfx
 Project for using a simple C graphics library on a Linux machine (Raspberry Pi in my case).

+I also develop on Windows10 using the Windows Subystem for Linux.
+At the time of writing this, you also have to install an x server like "VcXsrv".

 To install x11:
 ```
 sudo apt install libx11-dev